skrysmanski/devlog/content/articles/dotnet/docker-nuget.md

 Hello, Docker and Newtonsoft.Json.JsonConvert!
 ```

-This is my first shot at Docker and .NET Core.
-If you find any error or have suggestions for improvements, please leave them in the comments below.

 ## Alternative Solution: Using dotnet:latest as base image

 There's another solution to the problem(s) described in this article.
 This solution is less "clean", in my opinion, but I thought I mention it anyways.